-Reclaiming neighborhood streets as places for play and social interaction.
+Reclaiming neighborhood streets for play and interaction

 One of Miami-Dade County’s most problematic issues is the lack of safety for pedestrians and cyclists (MDC is the 4th most dangerous place in the US to bike or walk).
 In communities such as Little Havana, a family’s inability to safely walk, ride bike or play outdoor games together is made worse by the lack of green spaces and parks.